 Note that meteorological effects on the turning points would tend to increase the scatter in the intervals between observed tidal turning points but, importantly, would not have any systematic effect on either the time difference between observed turning points and predicted tides, nor the range of the observed tides.

-The differences in the computed mean tide levels for the various twelve-month periods from 1840 to 1842 (1840, 1.651 m; 1841, 1.415 m; 1842, 1.403 m) relative to the zero of Lempriere's gauge are also understandable.
+The differences in the computed mean tide levels for the various twelve-month periods from 1840 to 1842 (1840, 1,651 m; 1841, 1,415 m; 1842, 1,403 m) relative to the zero of Lempriere's gauge are also understandable.
 The original records show that the Observatory, including the meteorological instruments, was moved in December 1840.
 For our purposes, the very close agreement between the two mean sea levels for 1841 and 1842 is important.
-It shows that the mean tidal level obtained using the procedures deduced above is consistent.
-Furthermore, because the shallow water terms are virtually non-existent (from our modern observations, the amplitudes of M_4 and MS_4 are only 2mm) mean tide level and mean sea level will be the same.
+It shows that the mean tidal level (the average of all high water and low water heights) obtained using the procedures deduced above is consistent.
+Furthermore, because the shallow water terms are virtually non-existent (from our modern observations, the amplitudes of M_4 and MS_4 are only 2mm) mean tide level and mean sea level (average of all water levels, usually sampled hourly) will be the same.
 Meteorological effects will not have a systematic effect on the high and low water levels recorded; and the tendencies to read high at high water and low at low water will cancel each other.